 - The signing of expense reports payable to visiting researchers may not be delegated and must be countersigned by the Dean or Chair.

-- The FFM/PI must approve (with a wet signature) all travel advances, expense reports, payment requests and POPS Timesheets charged to their fund(s)/grant(s).
+- The FFM/PI must approve all travel advances, expense reports and payment requests charged to their fund(s)/grant(s).

-- Delegates may be set-up using the Minerva menu: Delegate Temporary Signing Authority for travel advances, expense reports, payment requests, and POPS Timesheets - Minerva menu option (sign-in is required) [ view the How to Use Minerva page]
+- Delegates may be set-up using the Minerva menu: Delegate Temporary Signing Authority for travel advances, expense reports and payment requests - Minerva menu option (sign-in is required) [ view the How to Use Minerva page]

 - Delegating signing authority for the Travel Advance document type allows the delegate(s) to sign the Travel FOAPAL Authorization forms found on the Travel Services website.

 - The FFM/PI must approve (online approval) all purchase requisitions, change orders and pcard transactions charged to their fund(s)/grant(s).

 - Delegates may be set-up using the Minerva menu: Delegate Approvals of Purchase Requisitions, Change Orders and PCard Transactions - Minerva menu option (sign-in is required) [view the How to Use Minerva page]

 - Vice-Principals, Deans, Directors, or Chairs may name delegates in an acting capacity as Unit Head during temporary absences (e.g. business travel, vacation, etc.).